View the prototype here

 Key Patterns Identified

-1. Being able to see the end product through videos and pictures was important to all users interviewed.
+1. Being able to see the recipe's end product through videos and pictures was important

-2. All three users mentioned AllRecipes as one of their go-to cooking sites.
+2. AllRecipes was one of their go-to cooking sites.

-3. All users said they had to look up how to do something online within the past two days.
+3. They had to look up how to do something online within the past 2 days.

 Frustrations

-1. Some recipes don't have enough images, videos, or ratings for users to tell if it's reliable.
+1. Some recipes don't have enough images, videos, or ratings to tell if it's reliable.

-2. Food blogs have lengthy intros before the actual recipe instructions.
+2. Food blogs have lengthy, often annoying intros before the actual recipe instructions.

-3. Some recipes look too complicated and time-consuming to make them worth trying.
+3. Some recipes look too complicated and time-consuming to be worth trying.

 Needs & Goals

-1. Users want written and visual instruction, as well as ratings on a recipe before they start making it.
+1. Multiple modes of instruction (e.g. written and visual), as well as ratings on a recipe, before beginning to cook.

-2. Users want quick and easy explanations of the unclear parts of a recipe without having to navigate away from the page.
+2. Quick, easy explanations of the unclear parts of a recipe without having to navigate away from the page.

-3. Users want to see what the final product is supposed to look like.
+3. See what the final product is supposed to look like.

 User Personas

 These user personas are synthesized from information collected in the user interview stage.
-Reflecting users' experiences, behaviors, and goals, these three characters helped shape Cookling's core objective of food education.
+Reflective of users' experiences, behaviors, and goals, these three characters helped shape Cookling's core objective of food education.

 MVP